EddieYang211/personal-page/content/home/about.md

 My dissertation focuses on how authoritarian politics limits the usefulness of AI for authoritarian control, with a focus on China.
 I use audit experiments on algorithms, large collections of data, and in-depth fieldwork to investigate how repressive institutions cripple AI's ability to automate control.

-Prior to UC San Diego, I received my MA from the University of Chicago and BA from UCLA.
+Prior to UC San Diego, I received my M.A. from the University of Chicago and B.A. from UCLA.

 In Summer 2022, I will be a research intern at Microsoft Research.
 For the 2022-2023 AY, I will be a CDDRL and HAI Predoctoral Fellow at Stanford University.